webtp3/tp3_jobs/Documentation/Administrator/Index.rst

 To install the extension, perform the following steps:

 #.
 Go to the Extension Manager
 #.
-You can add tp3mods to have the advantage of further microdata
+You cann add tp3mods to have the advantage of further microdata
 #. afterwards you should include the static template tp3_jobs or add the tssetup manualy

 For a list of configuration options, using a definition list is recommended:

 Some Configuration
-  not configure  the storage pid in the contentelemt it should be configured thru constants in tssetup
+  configure the storage pid in the contentelemt

 Other configuration
   comming up is to select  a tt_address